 Following fitting all the brake rigging, I commence fitting the railings across the side openings and the door locking vertical mechanism.
 Cutting the latter from the sprews in the box was a challenge: Slaters seems to specialise in adding the maximum number of attachments possible to the smallest of components, making it difficult to cut them from the sprew without breakage!
 Such a part really only needs an attachment on each end.

 Finally, the brake pipes were fitted.
 These are really neat cast pieces.
 A really good idea is that the vacuum pipes are actually tight springs which fit over the end of the vacuum pipe.
 There is also a socket to be fitted to the other end of the spring which plugs into a retainer on the vertical vacuum pipe stand.
 If it isn't glued to the stand, it can be plugged together with the next wagon, effectively meaning that brake pipes can be coupled up and decoupled per prototype.
 Ingenious! (see pictures of this below)

 I model British Railways Western Region practice as it was in the early 1960's.
 These cattle wagons survived into that period, but only just.
 The wagon body will be painted in BR bauxite and the chassis will be well weathered as will the whole wagon.

-Here is the completed wagon at different stages of painting:
+Here is the completed wagon before and after painting:

-If I can't locate information, I will adopt an original GWR number and place a 'W' in front of it and label the vehicle consistent with other BR vehicles - the WB, XP, Tare etc.
+Numbering this van presented a challenge because information on the prototype in BR days appears to be minimal, probably because their lifetime under BR was short and because cattle straffic ceased.
+In the absence of suitable information, I have chosen to adopt an original GWR number (per the instructions) and place a 'W' in front of it and label the vehicle consistent with other BR vehicles - the WB, XP, Tare etc.